 Hiking Time: 4.5 hours

-Rating: Moderate ++ (for distance and several very steep hills, later in the hike, before we snack and turnaround)
+Rating: Moderate ++ (for distance and several very steep hills, later in the hike, poles will help a lot)

 Description: This hike is one of my personal favorites – a beautiful hike, 100% single track – so close to suburbia but still miles away.
-We start at 3800′ (2600′ above Santa Clarita) with a view of the Bouquet Reservoir, Grass Mountain and the Leona Valley.
-We hope to catch some breezes / views as we hike East in the Angeles National Forest.
+We start at 3800′ (2600′ above Santa Clarita and 10 degrees cooler) with a view of the Bouquet Reservoir, Jupiter and Grass Mountains, Mt.
+McDill and the Sierra Pelona.
+We hope to catch some breezes and big views as we hike East in the Angeles National Forest.

 After a 30 minute drive from Santa Clarita, up a curvaceous Bouquet Canyon, we kick the adrenaline up a notch by going off-road driving 2 miles on a dirt forest road to start our hike at Artesian Springs camp.
 This is a fun trip just in itself!!

 Meet your Leader to Carpool to the trailhead:!!!!
 DO NOT GO TO TOWSLEY!!
-Meet in the Santa Clarita Best Buy parking lot (26531 Bouquet Canyon Road ), the one with the Trader Joes, at 7:00AM for a 7:15AM SHARP departure.
+Meet in the Santa Clarita Best Buy parking lot (26531 Bouquet Canyon Road ), the one with the Trader Joes, at 6:30AM for a 6:45AM SHARP departure.

 Carpooling from Bouquet Canyon Best Buy to trailhead:

-NOTE: Unless you have driven it before, I do not recommend driving straight to the trailhead (even if you have a dog or need to leave early).
+NOTE: Unless you have driven there with us before, I do not recommend driving all the way to the trailhead on your own.
 Meet us at Best Buy in Valencia, if you can.
 If you are driving from Lancaster, meet at the gate for forest road 6N08 on Bouquet Canyon Road, just South of Spunky Canyon Road.

-We will drive 20 miles up Bouquet Canyon to the Forest road 6N08 gate.
-Here we may need to consolidate the shuttle further before we go off-road and drive 2 miles East from Bouquet Canyon, along 6N08 .
-It is a fairly rough road, so we will need several high clearance vehicles (i.e. SUV/ pick ups) , but not necessarily 4WD .
-I had no problem with my Subaru Outback.
+The carpool will drive 20 miles up Bouquet Canyon to the Forest road 6N08 gate.
+Here we may need to consolidate the shuttle further before we go off-road, driving 2 miles East from Bouquet Canyon, along 6N08 .
+It is a fairly rough road, so we will need several high clearance vehicles (i.e. SUV/ pick ups) , but not necessarily 4WD – no problem with a Subaru.
 We need enough of this vehicle type otherwise everyone is going to have to get “very friendly” for 2 miles.
 If you have a “weekend vehicle” and can help contribute to this special carpool, please let me know (by messaging) ahead of time, so I can ensure we have enough space.

 Please be respectful of your driver’s support by contributing something at the end of your carpool to help defray the cost of gas – THX.

-Dogs: OK, must be on a leash and if well behaved around other dogs and people with hiking poles.
+Dogs: OK, must be on a leash and well behaved around other dogs and people with hiking poles.
 If you bring a dog, please plan to drive yourself in your SUV.
-Just remember this is a lot of narrow single track, if your dog likes to do donuts, you may need to be in the back!
+Remember this is a lot of narrow single-track, if your dog likes to do donuts, you may need to be in the back!